GuillaumeOj/HelpMacGyver/readme.md

 - [x] Read a level file
 - [x] Create four maze textures (wall, floor, start and end)
 - [x] Generate the maze based on the level
+- [ ] Add 'erase' method when Macgyver move or when an item is picked up

 ## Characters
 - [x] Create a **Character** class (usable for McGyver or the guardian)